AngelaE/ts-mountebank/README.md

 # ts-mountebank

+## This is a fork of based of https://github.com/AngelaE/ts-mountebank

 A simple node package that lets you manage your [Mountebank test server](http://mbtest.org).
 Based on https://www.npmjs.com/package/@toincrease/node-mountebank, but
 * updated/removed vulnerable packages,